rkillickdev/rewind/README.md

 * Royalty free images used throughout the site from [Pexels](https://www.pexels.com/)

 * Royalty free images used throughout the site from [Unsplash](https://unsplash.com/)
-  * Multiple Casette Tapes - Photo by hosein zanbori on Unsplash
+  * Multiple Cassette Tapes - Photo by hosein zanbori on Unsplash
   * Technics 1210 close up - Photo by Jan Kopřiva on Unsplash
   * Roland 808 - Photo by Steve Harvey on Unsplash
   * Roland 909 - Photo by Cone Trees on Unsplash